Research projects

 Digital literacy in the public library (© Geralt/Pixabay)

-Digital literacy in the public library
+Digital literacy in the public library (Completed)

 The Dutch government and public libraries collaborate closely in projects to enhance people’s digital skills.
 With 2,5 million people in the Netherlands being functionally illiterate, the digitization ambitions of the Dutch government run the risk of social failure, as a significant part of the